Table of Contents

-You gave gifts to at least one person (other than your spouse) that are more than the annual exclusion for the year.
+Gifts were given to at least one person (other than the decedent’s spouse) that are more than the annual exclusion for the year.

-You gave someone (other than your spouse) a gift of a future interest that he or she cannot actually possess, enjoy, or receive income from until some time in the future.
+The decedent gave someone (other than his or her spouse) a gift of a future interest that the recipient cannot actually possess, enjoy, or receive income from until some time in the future.

-You gave your spouse an interest in property that will be ended by some future event.
+The decedent gave his or her spouse an interest in property that will be ended by some future event.

 A qualified conservation contribution that is a perpetual restriction on the use of real property.

-Estate tax may apply to your taxable estate at your death.
-Your taxable estate is your gross estate less allowable deductions.
+Estate tax may apply to the decedent's taxable estate at death.
+The taxable estate is the gross estate less allowable deductions.

-Life insurance proceeds payable to your estate or, if you owned the policy, to your heirs,
+Life insurance proceeds payable to the estate or, if the decedent owned the policy, to his or her heirs,

-The value of certain annuities payable to your estate or your heirs, and
+The value of certain annuities payable to the estate or the decedent’s heirs, and

-The value of certain property you transferred within 3 years before your death.
+The value of certain property the decedent transferred within 3 years before death.

-Debts you owed at the time of death,
+Debts the decedent owed at the time of death,

-The marital deduction (generally, the value of the property that passes from your estate to your surviving spouse),
+The marital deduction (generally, the value of the property that passes from the estate to the surviving spouse),

-The charitable deduction (generally, the value of the property that passes from your estate to the United States, any state, a political subdivision of a state, the District of Columbia, or to a qualifying charity for exclusively charitable purposes), and
+The charitable deduction (generally, the value of the property that passes from the decedent's estate to the United States, any state, a political subdivision of a state, the District of Columbia, or to a qualifying charity for exclusively charitable purposes), and

 The federal estate tax return generally does not need to be filed unless the total value of lifetime transfers and the estate is worth more than the basic exclusion amount for the year of death.
 However, a complete and timely filed return is required if a deceased spouse’s estate elects portability of any unused exclusion amount for use by the surviving spouse.

 The applicable exclusion amount is the total amount exempted from gift and/or estate tax.
-For estates of decedents dying after December 31, 2010, the applicable exclusion amount equals the basic exclusion amount plus any deceased spousal unused exclusion (DSUE) amount.
+For estates of decedents dying after December 31, 2010, the applicable exclusion amount equals the basic exclusion amount plus any DSUE amount.
 The DSUE amount is the remaining applicable exclusion amount from the estate of a predeceased spouse who died after December 31, 2010.
 The DSUE amount is only available where an election was made on the Form 706 filed by the deceased spouse’s estate.

-The generation-skipping tax (GST) may apply to gifts during your life or transfers occurring at your death, called bequests, made to skip persons.
+The generation-skipping tax (GST) may apply to gifts during the decedent's life or transfers occurring at the decedent's death, called bequests, made to skip persons.
 A skip person is a person who belongs to a generation that is two or more generations below the generation of the donor.
-For instance, your grandchild will generally be a skip person to you or your spouse.
+For instance, the decedent's grandchild will generally be a skip person to the decedent and his or her spouse.
 The GST tax is figured on the amount of the gift or bequest transferred to a skip person, after subtracting any GST exemption allocated to the gift or bequest at the maximum gift and estate tax rates.
 Each individual has a GST exemption equal to the basic exclusion amount, as indexed for inflation, for the year the gift or bequest was made.
 GSTs have three forms: direct skip, taxable distribution, and taxable termination.

 A direct skip is a transfer made during your life or occurring at your death that is: